cdlate/resume/index.md

 > Ended my studies I started to work in Soft-net srl in Sassuolo, and stopped to develop my own projects, but pushed by my perfectionism I continued to study and test new technologies to make my workplace, workflows and my code better and better.
 > Everything else is recent history: I left my job in Italy and started to travel around Australia, worked 3 months in Rocket internet, where I successfully solved many bugs, implemented some nice feature on their e-commerce system and assisted them during the launch of (theiconic.com.au and zanui.com.au).
 > I had to move back in Italy since my mum had some serious health problems, there I started to work for “Be & Partners” and collaborate(again) with “Soft-Net” .
-> Now luckily the problems at home are gone, so I’m back in Oz now working at Gomeeki, but looking ahead for new challenges.
+> Now luckily the problems at home are gone, so I'm back in Oz now working at Gomeeki, but looking ahead for new challenges.